+A summer day at Disneyland can get pretty hot and even winter ones do as well.
 Sometimes the most enjoyable Disneyland days include lots of breaks.
 Anaheim has its fair share of hot days in the summer and finding somewhere to cool off can steer the day away from disaster.
 These are our favorite spots to cool off and we usually end up having so much fun!

 Animation with Turtle Talk at California Adventure